- Start date: 3 November 2020

 You’ll gain an excellent overview of specialised ventilation in healthcare within the evolving evidence base taught by national experts.

-The 2020 course programme and leaflet will be available approximately 3 months prior to the course.
-However, you can view and download the 2019 course details for further information by clicking course programme link.
+The 2020 course programme will be available approximately 3 months prior to the course.
+However, you can view the 2019 course details below for an idea of what to expect.

 The course is delivered by a mix of presentations and group workshops.
-There will be a multiple choice examination at the end of the course to provide proof of knowledge gained.
+There will be a multiple choice quiz at the end of the course to provide proof of knowledge gained.

 The course director will provide guidance on the appointment of Authorising Engineers (Ventilation) and the duties of Authorised and Competent persons.
 The role of outside contractors who provide annual inspection and verification